lynnfaraday/aresmush.com/_root/tutorials/code/extra-contribs.md

 Many extras will be entire plugins.
 In order to be compatible with the automated `addplugin` script, the plugin must follow a particular folder structure.

 > <i class="fa fa-exclamation-triangle"></i> **Note:** The `addplugin` script just copies the plugin's files into place.
-If your plugin requires changes to _other plugins_ (for example, adding steps to the Chargen config or Chargen web portal screen), you should include instructions for using them in your README.
+If your plugin requires changes to _other plugins_ (for example, adding steps to the Chargen config or Chargen web portal screen), you should include instructions for adding that in your README.

+The folder structure for a plugin includes:

-* A `plugin` folder containing files organized into folders matching the [Plugin Folder Conventions](/tutorials/code/plugins) (help, locales, etc.)
+* A `plugin` folder containing files organized into sub-folders matching the [Plugin Folder Conventions](/tutorials/code/plugins) (help, locales, etc.)
-* A `webportal` folder containing files organized into the same folders as the web portal's `app` folder (templates, components, etc.)
+* A `webportal` folder containing files organized into sub-folders matching the web portal's `app` folder (templates, components, etc.)
-* A `game` folder containing files organized into folders matching the aresmush `game` folder (config, text, etc.)
+* A `game` folder containing files organized into sub-folders matching the aresmush `game` folder (config, text, etc.)
 * The installer ignores any other folders, so you can use them for examples, documentation, or whatever you want.

 For example: